ldm0/reference/src/type-coercions.md

 # Type coercions

 Coercions are defined in [RFC 401].
 [RFC 1558] then expanded on that.
+However, Least upper bound coercions are not described in an RFC.
 A coercion is implicit and has no syntax.

 ## Coercion sites